khulnasoft/tradescope/docs/strategy-callbacks.md

     ``` python

     from datetime import datetime
-    from tradescope.persistence import Trade
+    from freqtrade.persistence import Trade
-    from tradescope.strategy import IStrategy, stoploss_from_absolute, timeframe_to_prev_date
+    from freqtrade.strategy import IStrategy, stoploss_from_absolute, timeframe_to_prev_date

     class AwesomeStrategy(IStrategy):